A high order unfitted finite element method for time-Harmonic Maxwell interface problems: The finite element convergence analysis

 \subsection{The projection operator for coercive Maxwell equations}

-In this subsection we study a projection operator for the $\bH(\curl)$-coercive Maxwell equations which will be used in our analysis of the problem \eqref{g1}-\eqref{g2} in the next subsection.
+In this subsection we study a projection operator for the $\bH(\curl)$-coercive Maxwell equations, which will be used in our analysis of the problem \eqref{g1}-\eqref{g2} in the next subsection.
 We first introduce the following DG norms: for any $\bv\in\bH^1(\cM)$, $q\in H^1(\cM)$, \ben & &|\bv|_{\bX_p(\cM)}^2:=\|\na_h\times\bv\|_\cM^2+\|\al^{1/2}\tau^{-1/2}\lj\bn\times\bv\rj\|_{\overline{\cF}}^2 +\,\|\al^{1/2}\tau^{-1/2}\lj\vep\bv\cdot\bn\rj\|_{{\cF}}^2,\\ & &\|\bv\|_{\bX_p(\cM)}^2:=|\bv|^2_{\bX_p(\cM)}+\|k\bv\|_\cM^2,\\ & &\|q\|_{M_p(\cM)}^2:=\|\tau^{1/2}\tau_1^{1/2}\na_h q\|_\cM^2+\|\tau^{1/2}\lj q\rj\|_{\overline{\cF}}^2. \een We define the projection operator $\Pi_h:\bH^1(\cM)\times H^1_0(\Om)\to\bX_p(\cM)\times M_p(\cM)$ as follows: for any $(\bu,\phi)\in\bH^1(\cM)\times H^1_0(\Om)$, $\Pi_h(\bu,\phi)=(\bu_h,\phi_h)\in\bX_p(\cM)\times M_p(\cM)$ satisfies \be & &a(\bu_h-\bu,\bv)+k^2(\vep(\bu_h-\bu),\bv)_\cM-\overline{b(\bv,\phi_h-\phi)}=0\ \ \forall\bv\in\bX_p(\cM),\ \ \ \ \\ & &b(\bu_h-\bu,q)+c(\phi_h-\phi,q)=0\ \ \ \ \forall q\in M_p(\cM). \ee

 It is easy to see that the operator $\Pi_h$ is well defined.
 In fact, we only need to show the uniqueness, for that purpose, we let $(\bu,\phi)=(0,0)$.
 By taking $\bv=\bu_h$ in \eqref{g3}, $q=\phi_h$ in \eqref{g4}, and then adding the first equation with the complex conjugate of the second equation, we obtain easily $\bu_h=0, \phi_h=0$.
 This shows the uniqueness of the solution to \eqref{g3}-\eqref{g4}.
+We remark that thanks to the stabilization term $c(\cdot,\cdot)$, the stability of \eqref{g3}-\eqref{g4} can be easily proved without considering the inf-sup condition of $b(\cdot,\cdot)$.

 The main purpose of this subsection is to show an $hp$-error estimate for $(\bu,\phi)-\Pi_h(\bu,\phi)$.
 We first recall the following $hp$-approximation result in Babu\v{s}ka and Suri \cite[Lemma 4.5]{Ba87}, Melenk \cite[Lemma B.3]{Me05}.